cyrilbec/RobotSharp/README.md

 #Required
 * A Pi2go Lite robot, available here http://4tronix.co.uk/store/index.php?rt=product/product&product_id=400
-* A Raspberry Pi 2 with Raspbian or a any linux with mono (http://www.mono-project.com/) installed on it.
+* A Raspberry Pi 2 with Raspbian or any linux with mono installed on it (http://www.mono-project.com/).

+A ready to use sd card will be available soon.